Harshita-capsitech/EmailDocs/index.md

 ```

 ---

-## Best Practices for Users

-### General Workflow
-- Use folders for stable organization and search for speed
-- Keep drafts for long responses and attach files early to avoid missing them
-- Sort by date for triage, then filter unread to finish the loop

-### Cross-Provider Usage
-- Your mail experience remains consistent when switching between accounts
-- Folder structures are automatically mapped between Gmail and Outlook conventions
-- Search syntax is normalized—no need to learn provider-specific operators

-### Performance Tips
-- The system caches provider tokens for faster access
-- Bulk operations are optimized per provider for speed
-- Attachments are streamed efficiently from source provider

----

-## Configuration and Setup

-### Adding an Email Account

-1. **Initial Login**: Authenticate with your organizational credentials
-2. **Provider Selection**: Choose Gmail or Outlook during account setup
-3. **OAuth Authorization**: Grant permissions to access your email provider
-4. **Account Linking**: Your `userId` is linked to the provider and OAuth tokens
-5. **Ready to Use**: Start using the unified mail interface immediately

-### Switching Providers
-If your organization supports multiple accounts:
-- Each account maintains its own provider configuration
-- Switch between accounts seamlessly in the UI
-- The controller automatically routes to the correct provider per account

----

-## What's Next (Typical Enhancements)

-Roadmap items vary by deployment, but commonly include:
-- **Rules and Automations**: Auto-move, auto-tag (leveraging both Gmail filters and Outlook rules)
-- **Advanced Search**: Enhanced search operators unified across providers
-- **Snooze/Reminders**: Cross-provider message scheduling
-- **Categories and Labels**: Unified tagging system
-- **Offline Mode**: Local caching for faster navigation
-- **Multi-Account Support**: Manage multiple Gmail and Outlook accounts simultaneously
-- **Calendar Integration**: Link emails to calendar events (Google Calendar + Outlook Calendar)

----

-## Troubleshooting

-### Common Issues

-**Issue**: "Unable to connect to email provider"
-- **Solution**: Check that your OAuth tokens haven't expired.
-Re-authenticate if needed.

-**Issue**: "Emails not syncing"
-- **Solution**: Verify your internet connection and that the provider service is operational.

-**Issue**: "Attachment download fails"
-- **Solution**: Ensure the attachment still exists in the source email and your provider account has access.

-**Issue**: "Search returns no results"
-- **Solution**: Check your search filters and try broadening your query.
-Provider-specific indexing delays may occur.

----

-## Support

-If you encounter issues such as:
-- Missing emails or sync delays
-- Attachment errors or download failures
-- Provider connection problems
-- Unexpected behavior with folders or search

-Contact your system administrator or product support with:
-- Your `userId` or account email
-- Email provider (Gmail or Outlook)
-- Folder name and approximate date/time
-- Subject/sender information (if available)
-- Any error message shown in the UI
-- Browser console errors (if technical)

-Our support team can trace requests through the unified controller to identify provider-specific issues and resolve them quickly.

----

-## Technical Summary

-The Mail module provides a **provider-agnostic email experience** through intelligent routing:

-- **One Controller**: Unified `emails` controller handles all operations
-- **Two Providers**: Separate implementations for Gmail and Outlook
-- **Smart Routing**: Provider flag determines which method to call
-- **Consistent API**: Same endpoints and responses regardless of provider
-- **Secure Access**: Token-based auth with `userId` for provider lookup

 This architecture ensures you get a seamless, consistent email experience while leveraging the full power of both Gmail and Outlook platforms.
 For detailed information about Outlook integration, API behavior, and provider-specific features, refer to: